-Acoustic instruments on the RSV Nuyina
+Acoustic instruments on RSV Nuyina

-Some of the most important scientific functions of the ship are the abilities to find and ‘see’ marine organisms such as krill, fish, salps and jellyfish beneath the ship, and to map the seafloor.
+Some of the most important scientific functions of the ship are the abilities to find and ‘see’ marine organisms such as krill, fish, salps and jellyfish beneath the ship, and to map the seabed.

 To do this the ship has many different acoustic instruments, mounted in its hull and two drop keels - which can be lowered up to three metres below the ship.
 These instruments send pings of sound out into the environment and listen to the returning echo to create images of the surroundings (check out the video below for an overview).
 To work properly, however, they need a relatively quiet environment – a difficult ask in a ship with large engines and propellers.